h2tc-roboticsx/H2TC/doc/data_file_explanation.md

 # Files Explanation
 This document explains the meaning of every term in every file used in [our dataset H<sup>2</sup>TC](https://lipengroboticsx.github.io/).
-For those specific digits, such as subject IDs or device IDs, the [reference](#reference) part exlpains their meanings.
+For those specific digits, such as subject IDs or device IDs, the [reference](#reference) exlpains their meanings.

 As illustrated in Figure 7 of [our paper](), the data is organized by take `data/take id` that contains multiple synchronized data streams of a recorded throw&catch activity.
 Our dataset also contains  multiple supporting files: `annotations` contains annotation flies which provide semantic and dense annotations, `subjects.csv` and `objects.csv` contain meta data of subjects and objects respectively, and `log.xlsx` contains recording logs.